imboss96/ecommerce/MPESA_SETUP.md

 # M-Pesa Payment Integration Setup Guide

 ## Overview
-This guide will help you integrate M-Pesa payments (STK Push) into your Shopki e-commerce platform.
+This guide will help you integrate M-Pesa payments (STK Push) into your Aruviah e-commerce platform.
 M-Pesa STK Push is a secure payment method that sends a prompt directly to customers' phones.

 ## Prerequisites
 - Shopki backend running (Node.js/Express)